5 Awesome Things to do in Crystal River, Florida (Manatees and More!)

 2. Visit Three Sisters Springs

-One of the most famous places that the manatees gather in Crystal River is at Three Sisters Springs, a collection of (you guessed it) three natural springs that feed the Crystal River.
+One of the most famous places that the manatees flock to in Crystal River is Three Sisters Springs, a collection of (you guessed it) three natural springs that feed the Crystal River.

 There are three different ways to experience the Three Sisters Springs: